 1-The Mosaic Law stated that a person could be executed only if there were two or more witnesses to the crime (Deuteronomy 19:15).
 One witness was not sufficient to invoke the death penalty (Deuteronomy 17:6).
-The woman was reportedly caught in the “very act” (vs. 4), yet there was no reference or mention about the identity of the witness or witnesses.
+The woman was reportedly caught in the “very act” (verse 4), yet there was no reference or mention about the identity of the witness or witnesses.

 As the accusers were convicted of their sins, they withdrew from the scene.
-Then, Jesus put forth a legal question saying: “Woman, where are those thine accusers?
+Then, Christ put forth a legal question saying: “Woman, where are those thine accusers?
 Hath no man condemned thee?”
 The reason for Jesus to verify the absence of the accusers who had brought the charges against the woman was that the Law of Moses mandated the presence of eyewitnesses to the crime before guilt could be established and sentence passed.

 In His service,